shyamsg/JellyBelly/python/README.md

-# JellyBelly's python routines
+# JellyBelly's python scripts and routines

 Here you will find python scripts that load and manipulate JellyBelly's output for downstream analysis.
 In [example](https://www.example.com) you will find a complete pipeline from sequencing reads to plots.

 ### Dependencies

-These scripts assume python 3.4 or later.
-In addition to the other python dependencies shown in the main README.
+  python scripts require plotly, numpy, colorlover and sklearn.
+These can be installed with:

+    pip install plotly numpy colorlover sklearn

 # Loading JellyBelly's binary files into numpy arrays